Sigur Center for Asian Studies

 Sarah Dunn is a sophomore at the Corcoran School of Art + Design studying Fine Arts and Art History.
 Sarah works as an Events Assistant for the Sigur Center of Asian Studies, where she provides logistical support and helps to run events such as panels, film screenings, and lecture series.
 She is excited to bring her years of experience developed from working at various galleries and museums to the Sigur Center of Asian Studies.

 Vinithra Sudhakar is a first-year student at the Elliott School majoring in International Affairs, currently serving as project assistant at the Sigur Center.
 She is passionate about sustainable international development.
 Additionally, she is a student consultant with MZZ Ventures at G.W., co-programming director of the Hindu Students Association, and a member of the Elliott School’s co-ed honors society, Sigma Iota Rho.

-Farzana Bakhtiary is a junior student at the George Washington University, studying Finance and Statistics at the Business School.
-She serves as an Administrative Assistant with Sigur Center for Asian Studies.
-Prior to joining Sigur Center, she worked as Business intelligence Associate with Ayco — a Goldman Sachs Company in New York where she supported machine learning and other automatic business analytics.
-Farzana was grown-up in Afghanistan and studied at the American University of Afghanistan.
-She is passionate about Business and Technology and using her strong software skills to simplifying data and numbers to enable individuals and companies to make informed decisions!
+Farzana Bakhtiary is a senior at the School of Business, studying Finance and Statistics.
+She serves as the Project Assistant II at the Sigur Center for Asian Studies.
+Prior to joining the Sigur Center, she worked as Business intelligence Associate with Ayco — a Goldman Sachs Company in New York where she supported machine learning and other automatic business analytics.
+Farzana grew up in Afghanistan and studied at the American University of Afghanistan.
+She is passionate about business and technology by using her strong software skills to simplify data and numbers to enable individuals and companies to make informed decisions!